codebykat/wp-post-by-email/readme.txt

 == Description ==

-**Warning:** This plugin is currently in beta!
-Use at your own risk and please report any bugs, either on the [WordPress Support forums](http://wordpress.org/support/plugin/post-by-email) or via the [Github issues page](https://github.com/codebykat/wp-post-by-email/issues).

 Any new messages sent to the configured email address will be posted to the blog.
 This plugin replaces the functionality that used to live in WordPress core.

 Once an email has been successfully posted to the blog, it can either be marked as read (IMAP servers only) or deleted from the mailbox.

-Updates on the project can be found on the [Make WordPress Core blog](http://make.wordpress.org/core/tag/post-by-email/).

 ### Features ###